 The EXFO Ontology real-time active topology platform and modules are used for network service and customer assurance applications.
-They are also used as a source of data for active inventory systems to support visualization, troubleshooting, workflow and data alignment for network operations center (NOC), service operations center (SOC) and care systems.
+They are also used as a complement to inventory systems to support visualization, troubleshooting, workflow and data alignment for network operations center (NOC), service operations center (SOC) and care systems.

-With its graph-data-based approach and a graph pattern matching inference/rules engine, EXFO Ontology discovers or computes most of the relationships between data stored in communications service provider's (CSPs) systems for network and element management (NMS/EMS), billing, assurance, fulfillment, and CRM.
-It constructs a mapping of tags, pointers and relationships accurately representing a service and its underlying virtual, logical and physical resources.
+With its graph-data-based approach and a graph pattern matching inference/rules engine, EXFO Ontology models the relationships between data stored in communications service provider's (CSPs) siloed systems for network management (NMS/EMS), billing, assurance, fulfillment, and CRM.
+It then maps those relationships into an accurate representation of services and their underlying virtual, logical and physical resources.

 The EXFO Ontology CCA module uses a unique model of the network and service topology, built using graph-data that emphasizes connectivity within the model.
 It enables service and network operations teams to quickly and automatically identify the most probable root cause shared by groups of service or network issues that are occurring together—even when there is no obvious direct connectivity between the network elements involved.
 Candidate equipment for investigation is ranked by likelihood; if a single common cause cannot explain a group of service issues, the EXFO Ontology CCA module divides the service issues into clusters, each with their own ranked lists of candidates.